 If you obtain High Value Residence status, as part of the scheme, you will be required to buy high-value property (alternatively, you would also be able to rent high-value property) on the island.
 If you are purchasing a home, you will need to buy a property of at least £1.75 million.
 If you wish to buy an apartment, the minimum spend is at least £900,000, but the apartment must be "noteworthy" in some way: be a luxury build, have sea views, etc. It’s worth noting that these amounts can change if the local authorities wish to implement new minimum threshold.
 Unless otherwise stipulated, any newly implemented minimum property rates are generally applicable as of January 1st the following year.

-The quality of life in Jersey is genuinely superb.
+The quality of life in Jersey is genuinely superb - a reason why many seek to buy property or apply for mortgages in Jersey.
 With stunning landscapes and sea views, the island also offers excellent entertainment, leisure, activities, community events, and hospitality options.
 Jersey also offers easy connections to Europe, the Americas and Asia through London and Paris.

 Jersey’s government has been keen to attract high-net-worth individuals to Jersey, but they have also been shrewd in their approach in doing so.
 High Value Residence is a sought-after status, but very few permits are given out each year, although getting residency through the scheme is by no means a challenge if you have the right profile.
 As a result, very select individuals have the High Value Residency status, and the island is a real haven for UHNWI, providing exceptional tranquillity, anonymity and security for those who wish to benefit from such qualities, in addition to Jersey’s other benefits.